IULIAN-COSTEA/Countries_Ratings/README.md

 - PCA further reduced dimensionality without major performance losses (95%).

 ### Challenges
-- **Imputation techniques** is a real challenge due to the nature of data and overall data sparcity
+- **Imputation techniques** is a real challenge due to the nature and overall data sparcity.
 - **Class imbalance** in *outlook* prediction remains a key challenge.

 ### Results and interpretation: